-In Serverless360, it is possible to back up the Service Bus messages being processed to a Storage blob associated in the same Composite Application, in which the Service Bus entity exists.
+In Serverless360, it is possible to back up the Service Bus messages being processed to a Storage blob associated in the same Composite Application, in which the Service Bus resource exists.
 It is possible to have multiple Storage Blob Containers associated in a Composite Application.
 The decision on back up target can be made in run time while performing message processing.

 Below is an illustration on message back up to associated Storage blob while processing active messages,

 On successful resubmission the success notification will contain the blob URI where the backed-up message can be accessed from.
 Even in case of failure in resubmission the message will be backed-up.
 This behaviour holds good for of all the dead letter management scenarios, delete, repair and resubmit and resubmit.

 When back up is enabled on a message processing action, the back-up URI will be captured in the Governance & Audit record corresponding to this action.
 This detail can also be exported to Excel or PDF format using the export capability in Governance & Audit.